AdobeDocs/analytics.en/help/release-notes/latest.md

 ---
 # Current Adobe Analytics release notes (June 2024)

-**Last update**: June 4, 2024
+**Last update**: June 11, 2024

-These release notes cover the release period of May 15, 2024 through June.
+These release notes cover the release period of June 12, 2024 through July.
 Adobe Analytics releases operate on a [continuous delivery model](releases.md) which allows for a more scalable, phased approach to feature deployment.
 Accordingly, these release notes get updated several times a month.
 Please check them regularly.

 ## New features or enhancements {#features}